 \section{Acknowledgments}

-This research contributes to the Coherent Lagrangian Pathways from the Surface Ocean to the Interior (CALYPSO) Department Research Initiative, supported by the US Office of Naval Research (ONR).
-NP acknowledges support from the National Aeronautics and Space Administration (NASA) Sub-Mesoscale Ocean Dynamics Experiment (SMODE) mission through Dr. J. Thomas Farrar.
+This research was a part of the ``Coherent Lagrangian Pathways from the Surface Ocean to the Interior'' (CALYPSO) Department Research Initiative, supported by the US Office of Naval Research (ONR).
+NP acknowledges additional support from the National Aeronautics and Space Administration (NASA) Sub-Mesoscale Ocean Dynamics Experiment (SMODE) through Dr. J. Thomas Farrar.
 NP gratefully thanks Dr. J. Thomas Farrar, Dr. Eric D’Asaro, Dr. Michael Spall, Dr. Jai Sukhatme, and Dr. Dipanjan Chaudhuri for their valuable feedback and discussion on the analysis.
-The authors also acknowledge the attendees who provided comments on the poster presented at the 2024 Ocean Sciences Meeting, the 2024 Gordon Research Conference, and the 2025 Ocean Transport and Eddy Energy Climate Process Team (CPT) meeting at the Courant Institute of Mathematical Sciences, New York University, US.\\
+The authors also acknowledge the attendees who provided comments on the poster presented at the 2024 Ocean Sciences Meeting, the 2024 Gordon Research Conference, and the 2025 Ocean Transport and Eddy Energy Climate Process Team (CPT) meeting at the Courant Institute of Mathematical Sciences, New York University, US.